MY TOP TIPS FOR GETTING GREAT PHOTOS OF YOUR FAMILY THIS CHRISTMAS TIME

 4 – Christmas light ‘bokeh’

 Bokeh is ‘photographer’s speak’ for the gorgeous out of focus circles of light you get in the background when you focus on your subject in the foreground of a shot.
-You can also place lights infront of your camera with your subject behind them to create bokeh in the foreground of your shot.
-To achieve this effect, make sure your DSLR is set to aperture priority and choose an F-stop number lower than 4. then just play about with where you put your lights and your subject!
-Hey presto!
+You can also place lights in front of your camera with your subject behind them to create bokeh in the foreground of your shot.
+To achieve this effect, make sure your DSLR is set to aperture priority and choose an F-stop number lower than 4.
+Then just play about with where you put your lights and your subject!
+And hey presto… pretty sparkly Christmas shots!

 5 – Capturing connections and real story-telling moments

 What often makes a good photo great is capturing a special moment or real emotion.
 It’s about taking the shot as it happens rather than stopping the fun and asking everybody to pose.
 The trick here is to set your camera up for the light conditions beforehand.
 Often using the shutter speed or aperture priority modes work well.
-And remember, nobody is going to look their best straight out of bed on Christmas morning, but those memories are precious!
+And remember, nobody is going to look their best straight out of bed on Christmas morning at 5.00am with excited young children, but those memories are truely precious!

 6. Unwrapping presents